cybsafe/pokemon-crawler/README.md

 - A management command for the pokemon app is available to update Pokemon info `docker compose exec web python manage.py update_pokemon`
 - List and detail views of the pokemon data held is available at `/pokemon/` and `/pokemon/<id>`
-- Pokemon API access is asynchronous (asyncio and aiohttp) to improve data ingestion speeds.
+- Pokemon API access is asynchronous to improve data ingestion speeds.